 How many people will be in my class?

 All group exercise classes are different.
 If you are attending a class where movement is a key part of the session (think dance fitness classes where you may be asked to move a few steps to your left or right) you will be given a space that is 3 metres between participants.
 As with all business models, the minimum social distance that should be upheld is 2 metres.
-Having 3 metres by 3 metre spaces for you to perform your movements will allow for any mistakes or slower movement and still mean you are maintaining that 2 metre distance from your neighbouring participant.
+Having 3 metre by 3 metre spaces for you to perform your movements will allow for any mistakes or slower movement and still mean you are maintaining that 2 metre distance from your neighbouring participant.

 Some classes, like yoga, Pilates, or seated classes will see you perform movement in a set space.
 When you are in a class that requires this, you are likely to only have 2 metres between you and the next participant.
 This is because you will need less space to keep that minimum 2 metre safe distance.